muddukrishna96/Task_Kopernikus/README.md

 Start
 |
-|-- Compare similarity score with the pre-assigned threshold
+|-- Compare the similarity score with the pre-assigned threshold
 |   |
 |   |-- If similarity score > threshold
 |   |   |